 The not-for-profit sector in Pakistan has grown considerably in recent years in terms of both its size and its scope of work.
-Today, Pakistan’s approximately 45,000 organizations employ around 300,000 persons, utilize around 200,000 full time staff, and engage in a wide set of activities ranging from service delivery to sophisticated financial services to technical advice in areas like agricultural extension, water and sanitation, and housing construction.
-Increasingly, civil society organizations (CSOs) are engaged in lobbying for legal and fiscal reform and take a pro-active approach in defining issues for the national agenda.
+Although recent government regulations have resulted in many civil society organizations (CSOs) becoming dormant, today Pakistan’s approximately 45,000 organizations employ still around 300,000 people, use around 200,000 full time staff, and engage in a wide set of activities ranging from service delivery to sophisticated financial services to technical advice in areas like agricultural extension, water and sanitation, and housing construction.
+Increasingly, CSOs are engaged in lobbying for legal and fiscal reform and take a proactive approach in defining issues for the national agenda.
 This new role is partly derived from the comparatively large volume of resources the civil society sector now commands.

-A large proportion (38%) of organizations is not registered under any law.
+A large proportion (38%) of organizations are not registered under any law.
 Even those that are registered are not necessarily subject to monitoring and evaluation under the regulatory system.
 To address this issue, since 2003 a CSO certification regime for tax exemption and systems evaluation has been instituted.
+While the government has introduced many administrative measures, it has yet to introduce comprehensive legislation to improve the regulatory framework for CSOs.

 There is a discernible trend in Pakistan in which the State is moving away from being the monopoly provider of social services, and is creating an enabling environment for a variety of non-state actors to deliver a wide range of social services.
-This is a change of paradigm in the true sense of that overused term, and has profound implications for the regulatory role of the State and the nonprofit sector both.
+This is truly a paradigm change and has profound implications for the regulatory role of the state and the nonprofit sector.

 |Organizational Forms||Associations, Trusts, Voluntary Social Welfare Agencies, etc.||Not-for-Profit Companies|